-Physically, a military move changes a child’s surroundings, perhaps forcing him to leave pets, friends and family, and removing him from familiar locations.
 Children might experience headaches, stomachaches or other symptoms of the anxiety they are feeling.
 Some children even develop depression or adjustment disorders because of frequent moves, and these struggles might produce physical symptoms.
-According to Military Move HQ, teens who move are most likely to exhibit symptoms of depression.
+According to Military Move HQ, teens who move are most likely to exhibit symptoms of depression 4.
 Kids who move to a new location may also get into fights with other children or may experience bullying because they are the newest children in school or in a particular neighborhood.

 Educational programs can vary significantly between schools, so moving to a new school every few years can have a profound effect on a military child’s educational progress.
 For example, a student moving from a school that teaches geography in ninth grade to a school that teaches it in eighth grade might completely miss the subject if he moves between those years.
 Debra Lu Kaiser, a blogger who grew up in the military, told the National Council on Family Relations that she completely missed concepts such as multiplication and division due to changing schools frequently because of her father's military moves 2.
 Emotional and physical struggles might also make it more difficult for him to fit in at school or focus on his education.
 However, schools in some areas with large military populations receive funding from the Department of Defense to design programs to help military kids with their challenges.